 Rule #2: Progress from simple to difficult examples.

-It’s also important to start with simple examples at first, but progress to more complex ones later.
-Research shows that if a learner only sees simple instances of a concept, they will be less likely to classify the more difficult instances.
-This causes under-generalization (Merrill & Tennyson, 1978).
+It’s also important to start with simple, clear examples at first, followed by more complex instances.
+Research shows that if learners see only the easiest examples of a concept, they may fail to recognize more difficult or borderline instances later.
+This leads to under-generalization (Merrill & Tennyson, 1978).

-Rule #3: Present instances of a concept in rapid sequence or allow all instances to be viewed simultaneously.
+Rule #3: Present instances of a concept in sequence or allow multiple instances to be viewed at the same time.

 Rule#4: Use matched examples and nonexamples for concepts with related attributes.

-Your brain also likes to discriminate.
-Discrimination restricts the range of examples we use to form a concept.
-To help learners form an accurate concept and to avoid overgeneralization, promote discrimination by presenting nonexamples.
-Nonexamples are an instance that is specifically not an example of the concept being learned.
-Nonexamples should vary in one attribute from the example with which it is paired.
+Your brain generalizes, but it also likes to discriminate.
+Discrimination helps learners narrow the range of instances that belong to a concept.
+To support accurate concept formation and to avoid overgeneralization, promote discrimination by presenting nonexamples alongside examples.
+A nonexample is an instance that is not part of the concept, and it should differ from its paired example in only one key attribute.

 Some research points to the fact that concepts with clearly distinguishable attributes (like texture versus color) are better taught with examples only.
-The learner only needs to generalize in order to acquire the concepts.
-But concepts that have common attributes, such as the statistical concepts of mean, median and mode, require discrimination skills and thus need matched examples and nonexamples (4).
-Matched examples and nonexamples should be present in working memory simultaneously.
+The learner only needs to generalize in order to acquire the concept.
+In these cases, learners mainly need to generalize.
+But concepts that share overlapping attributes, such as the statistical concepts of mean, median, and mode, require discrimination skills and benefit from matched examples and nonexamples.
+For discrimination to occur, the pair should be available in working memory at the same time.

-Back on the comics theme mentioned earlier, it’s difficult to fully define the concept of comics.
-So a paired example and nonexample can help, because discrimination is required.
+Back to the comics theme mentioned earlier, it’s difficult to fully define the concept of comics.
+A paired example and nonexample can help because recognizing the difference requires discrimination.
 The pair below demonstrates that the intent of the artist is one attribute for defining comics.
 The example on the left was intended to be read as a comic book.
 Roy Lichtenstein’s comic-based painting on the right was intended as an artwork that provided commentary on the mass media.

 Present matched examples and nonexamples when concepts could be confused with each other.